status-im/status-mobile/doc/how-to-launch-e2e.md

 Not all features of the app could be covered by e2e at the moment:

 - Colours or place of an element on UI.
 - Real ETH/token transactions.
-That’s the main reason we have separate .apk build for automation needs - it defaults to Goerli network.
-Also it has enabled keycard test menu, ENS names and chat commands are also on Goerli network (the same in PR builds, but not in nightlies / release)
+That’s the main reason we have separate .apk build for automation needs - it defaults to Sepolia network.
+Also it has enabled keycard test menu, ENS names and chat commands are also on Sepolia network (the same in PR builds, but not in nightlies / release)
 - Autologin/Biometric related actions (autologin available when device meets certain conditions like the it has set unlock password and device is not rooted: all emulators are rooted in SauceLabs)

 ## Brief flow for test to be automated